poc-handsome/poc-handsome.github.io/index.md

 ## Our solution

-We are developing a hands-on desktop setup, dubbed "EduCrys", for the demonstration of the [Czochralski growth process](https://en.wikipedia.org/wiki/Czochralski_method), one of the best established and most widely used crystal growth methods.
-The demo setup will is modular, allowing a wide range of experiments and observatios --- from very simple experiments (suitable for schools) to complex scientific setups (for higher education at universities).
+**EduCrys** is a desktop setup for hands-on demonstration of the [Czochralski growth process](https://en.wikipedia.org/wiki/Czochralski_method), one of the best established and most widely used crystal growth methods.
+The demo setup is modular, allowing a wide range of experiments and observatios --- from very simple experiments (suitable for schools) to complex scientific setups (for higher education at universities).

 <figure>
   <video width="320" height="240" autoplay loop muted>